 - A fan may be arrested if the Derogatory Language violation(s) occur in the course of criminal action.
 This decision will be made by a law enforcement official.

-- Certain violations, repeat offences, or other conduct may result in a Guest being trespassed from Safeco Field and banned from the facility for one year.
+- Certain violations, repeat offences, or other conduct may result in a Guest being trespassed from T-Mobile Park and banned from the facility for one year.
 The decision to trespass a Guest are at the discretion of Club Management.

 - Any Season Ticket Holder, Suite Holder or Charter Ticket Holder may forfeit their tickets at the discretion of Club Management as the result of a Derogatory Language violation by that individual or another individual using their ticket(s).